brachburdick/tsace/.github/README.md

 # Twitter Sentiment Analysis Chrome Extension

 What's the overall mood of your followers?
-How does a demographic generally feel about X?
+How does a demographic generally feel about ___?
 Recolored tweets based on general sentiment using distilbert embeddings. <br />
 <br />
 Coming soon: different embedding options, customizable sentiment color schemes, in-popup query refinement
  <br />